oli-obk/ui_test/README.md

 * `//@aux-build: filename` looks for a file in the `auxiliary` directory (within the directory of the test), compiles it as a library and links the current crate against it.
 This allows you import the crate with `extern crate` or just via `use` statements.
 This will automatically detect aux files that are proc macros and build them as proc macros.
 * `//@run` compiles the test and runs the resulting binary.
 The resulting binary must exit successfully.
 Stdout and stderr are taken from the resulting binary.
 Any warnings during compilation are ignored.
     * You can also specify a different exit code/status that is expected via e.g. `//@run: 1` or `//@run: 101` (the latter is the standard Rust exit code for panics).
+    * run tests collect the run output into `.run.stderr` and `.run.stdout` respectively.
+    * if a `.run.stdin` file exists, it will be piped as standard input to your test's execution.

 [rustfix]: https://github.com/rust-lang/rustfix